 4. Upsell and Cross-Sell

-Through upselling, you can encourage your potential buyers to purchase more expensive products than what they initially wanted to buy.
+Through upselling, you can encourage your potential buyers to purchase products that cost more than what they intended to buy.

 5. Monitor Customer Retention at Every Stage